 Abruptly discontinuing use leads to withdrawal symptoms that include:

 - Mental confusion

 Treatment for Drug Addiction and Quaalude Abuse at District Recovery

 Maybe you have a problem with prescription painkillers or barbiturates similar to Quaaludes.
 If so, you should take heart from the fact recovery from dependence on these drugs is perfectly possible with the right help in place from an addiction treatment program.

-A treatment center like District Recovery will help you with either inpatient or outpatient therapy, depending on the extent of your addiction.
+A treatment center like The District Recovery will help you with either inpatient or outpatient therapy, depending on the extent of your addiction, and can even set you up in our sober living homes to help ensure you get the support you need.
 Medication-assisted treatment can ease some of the problems of detoxing and withdrawal from drugs.
 Once your system is clean, you’ll move on with a range of counseling and psychotherapy to set a solid foundation for your ongoing recovery.

 Whether you need assistance for yourself or for a loved one, call the friendly team today at 844.287.8506 and we’ll help you take the next steps.